pleaobraga/mms-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Start App

+Fisrt you need install all projects's dependecies with npm install or yarn install command.
+After run the project with npm run start or yarn run start

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`